ioBroker/ioBroker.js-controller/docs/en/admin/settings.md

 A random key is generated as a password for the account.

-When the account has been created the system opens a small website on port 80 to confirm the address.
+When the account has been created, the system opens a small website on port 80 to confirm the address.

 Let’s encrypt always uses port 80 to check the address.